TharinduTS/googler/README.md

 cd ..
 ```

 # * when you use large lists, google may banne your ip due to unusual activity.
-In that case use a vpn and use the following command to split your csv into smaller files and then google them
+In that case use a vpn and use the following command to split your csv into smaller files

 ```bash
 split -l100  WZ_uniq_genes.tsv WZ_splitted_